 Bandwidth

-The maximum amount of data that can be transmitted over an internet connection in a given time.
+The maximum amount of data can be transmitted over an internet connection in a given time.
 In streaming, higher bandwidth means better quality and less buffering.

 Bitrate

-The amount of data transmitted per second in a video or audio stream, usually measured in Kbps (kilobits per second) or Mbps (megabits per second).
+Bitrate is the data transmitted per second in a video or audio stream, usually measured in Kbps (kilobits per second) or Mbps (megabits per second).
 Higher bitrates result in higher quality.

 Broadcast